A Specific Type of UV Light

 Germicidal Ultraviolet Kills Germs

 As shown in this table, UV-C differs from UV-A and UV-B in the size of its wavelengths.
 Atlantic Ultraviolet Corporation’s STER-L-RAY® Germicidal UV lamps produce 95% of their rays at 254 nanometers, the specific wavelength that destroys the DNA structure of harmful bacteria, viruses, and mold.
-After the right UV dose, these microorganisms are unable to reproduce — and so they die.
-View our list of UV-C doses to neutralize many pathogens.
+After the right UV dose, these microorganisms are unable to reproduce and are rendered harmless.
+View our list of UV-C doses for neutralizing many pathogens and learn more about how UV-C light works.

 UV Type | Wavelength Range (nanometers) |